Answering Frequently Asked Questions About Free SSL services

 The word “free” might make it seem like there are limitations when it comes to the number of sites on which you can install SSL.
 In reality, a free SSL service like Let’s Encrypt sets default rate limits that are “high enough to work for most people.”
 In other words, if you’re using dozens of domain names or names that change every day, the rate limits might pose an issue.
 But for the majority of people these tend to be fairly generous rate limits, especially since the services are free.

 Paid services offer “wildcard certificates,” which allow you to apply SSL that that covers all your subdomains since wildcard certificates support subdomains and root domains.
-For a free service you’ll have to create separate certificates for each subdomain.
+Usually for free services, you’ll have to create separate certificates for each subdomain.
 However, Cloudbric makes this step much easier by significantly simplifying the domain validation process, allowing you to simply input your domains and subdomains when you register and after you’ve successfully changed your DNS records to point to Cloudbric.

 4) When installing SSL, is it necessary to manually update http URLs to https?